 Keywords: French toast, maple syrup, blueberries, breakfast

-And if you would like to see my previous versions of this recipe check them out here Pepperidge Farm also makes other flavors of this bread including Maple Brown Sugar and Apple Swirl, so the sky is the limit for muffin flavor combinations.
+And if you would like to see my previous versions of this recipe just click on this link muffins.
+Pepperidge Farm also makes other flavors of this bread including Maple Brown Sugar and Apple Swirl, so the sky is the limit for muffin flavor combinations.
 Have fun with it and let me know what you come up with.
 BTW, this is not a sponsored post.
 I just love these products.

 Oh, yummo!
 These sound so good!